Sandhu-WSU/TriSocieties-Amplicon-Workshop/README.md

 Before starting the analysis on your own samples consider the questions/hypotheses you are addressing.
 The methods/analyses here may give you a good starting point but may not necessarily be the *best* method(s) for your data.

+email me if you are having problems or if you need clarificatin when working through the tutorial at muc345@psu.edu